rachelngordon/rachelngordon.github.io/_pages/1_about.md

 layout: page
 title: About
 permalink: /about/
-image: /assets/img/laura.jpeg
+image: assets/img/hanoi.jpeg
-caption: Me and Laura in front of Mt.
-Whitney in Alabama Hills.
+caption: My dad and I getting dinner with friends we met in Ha Noi, Viet Nam.
 ---

 Skip to [short professional summary](#prof).